usprogrammer/consultaddJan142020/README.md

 # consultaddJan142020
-Github Demo from Java training at Consultadd
+Github Demo from Java training at Consultadd as on Jan 14 2020